Epstein–Barr virus: Reactivation

-Transformation of B-lymphocytes
+Transformation of B lymphocytes

+EBV infection of B lymphocytes leads to "immortalization" of these cells, meaning that the virus causes them to continue dividing indefinitely.
+Normally, cells have a limited lifespan and eventually die, but when EBV infects B lymphocytes, it alters their behavior, making them "immortal" in the sense that they can keep dividing and surviving much longer than usual.
+This allows the virus to persist in the body for the individual's lifetime.

 When EBV infects B cells in vitro, lymphoblastoid cell lines eventually emerge that are capable of indefinite growth.
 The growth transformation of these cell lines is the consequence of viral protein expression.

 EBNA-2, EBNA-3C, and LMP-1 are essential for transformation, whereas EBNA-LP and the EBERs are not.

-Following natural infection with EBV, the virus is thought to execute some or all of its repertoire of gene expression programs to establish a persistent infection.
+Following a natural infection with EBV, the virus is thought to execute some or all of its repertoire of gene expression programs to establish a persistent infection.
 Given the initial absence of host immunity, the lytic cycle produces large numbers of virions to infect other (presumably) B-lymphocytes within the host.

 The latent programs reprogram and subvert infected B-lymphocytes to proliferate and bring infected cells to the sites at which the virus presumably persists.
-Eventually, when host immunity develops, the virus persists by turning off most (or possibly all) of its genes with some of the reprogramming becoming permanent, only occasionally reactivating to produce fresh virions.
-A balance is eventually struck between occasional viral reactivation and host immune surveillance removing cells that activate viral gene expression.
+Eventually, when host immunity develops, the virus persists by turning off most (or possibly all) of its genes and only occasionally reactivates and produces progeny virions.
+A balance is eventually struck between occasional viral reactivation and host immune surveillance, removing cells that activate viral gene expression.
 The manipulation of the human body's epigenetics by EBV can alter the genome of the cell to leave oncogenic phenotypes.
-As a result the modification by the EBV increases the hosts likelihood of developing EBV related cancer.
-EBV related cancers are unique in that they are frequent to making epigenetic changes but are less likely to mutate.
+As a result, the modification by the EBV increases the host's likelihood of developing EBV-related cancer.
+EBV-related cancers are unique in that they are frequent in making epigenetic changes but are less likely to mutate.

 The site of persistence of EBV may be bone marrow.
-EBV-positive patients who have had their own bone marrow replaced with bone marrow from an EBV-negative donor are found to be EBV-negative after transplantation.
+EBV-positive patients who have had their bone marrow replaced with bone marrow from an EBV-negative donor are found to be EBV-negative after transplantation.